Glucomannan: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Glucomannan, a water-soluble carbohydrate, acts as a laxative by increasing water absorption by the stool and reducing intestinal transit time.
-Clinical studies have shown its effectiveness in treating constipation.
+Glucomannan, a water-soluble carbohydrate, acts as a laxative by increasing water absorption into the stool and reducing intestinal transit time.
+Clinical studies have shown its effectiveness in the treatment of constipation.

 Adult: 3 g - 10 g

-Glucomannan is commonly used in doses of 3 to 10 grams per day, in a single intake or divided doses, for up to 3 months.
-Caution: It's important to drink plenty of water.
+Glucomannan is commonly used at doses of 3 to 10 grams per day, taken as a single dose or in divided doses, for a duration of up to 3 months.
+Warning: drink plenty of water.
 Cases of choking and esophageal or gastrointestinal obstruction have been reported when glucomannan products are taken dry.

 Child: 2 g - 5 g

-In children, glucomannan has been used in doses of 2 to 5 g per day, in a single intake or divided doses, for up to 4 months.
-Caution: It's important to drink plenty of water.
-Cases of choking and esophageal or gastrointestinal obstruction have been reported when glucomannan products are taken dry.
+In children, glucomannan has been used at doses of 2 to 5 g per day, taken as a single dose or in divided doses, for periods of up to 4 months.
+Caution: drink plenty of water.
+Cases of choking and esophageal or gastrointestinal obstruction have been reported when glucomannan-containing products are taken dry.

 Interactions